 Table 1 presents groundwater extractions by water use sector, including the method of measurement and accuracy of measurement in the Forebay Subbasin.
 Urban use data from MCWRA aggregates municipal wells, small public water systems, and industrial wells.

-Agricultural use accounted for 95% of groundwater extraction in 2020; urban and industrial use accounted for 5%.
+Agricultural use accounted for 95% of groundwater extraction in 2021; urban and industrial use accounted for 5%.
 It is important to note that the reporting year varies according to user: agricultural pumping is reported to MCWRA for the period November 1 through October 31, whereas urban pumping is reported to MCWRA on a calendar year basis.
 No groundwater was extracted for managed wetlands or managed recharge.
 Groundwater use by natural vegetation is assumed to be small and was not estimated for this report.
-The total reported groundwater extraction in reporting year 2020 was 145,800 acre-feet per year (AF/yr.) in the Subbasin.
-This total is for the Forebay Subbasin not the MCWRA Forebay Subarea; therefore, the pumping total is not identical to what MCWRA publishes in their annual Groundwater Extraction Summary Reports.
+The total reported groundwater extraction in reporting year 2021 was 150,400 acre-feet per year (AF/yr.) in the Subbasin.
+This total is for the Forebay Subbasin not the MCWRA Forebay Subarea; therefore, the pumping total is not identical to what MCWRA publishes in their annual Groundwater Extraction Summary

+Reports.
 Figure 2 illustrates the general location and volume of groundwater extractions in the Subbasin.

 Table 1.
-2020 Groundwater Extraction by Water Use Sector (AF/yr.)
+2021 Groundwater Extraction by Water Use Sector (AF/yr.)

 Note: Agricultural pumping is reported on a MCWRA reporting year basis whereas urban is reported in calendar-year basis.
+To avoid double counting with groundwater pumping reported to MCWRA, Statement of Diversion and Use surface water diversions reported in Section 3.1.2 are subtracted from the total water use.
 N/A = Not Applicable.